Xilinx/inference-server/docs/introduction.rst

 * C++ library with Python bindings to simplify making requests to the server
 * Incoming requests are transparently batched based on the user specifications
 * Users can define how many models, and how many instances of each, to run in parallel
+* Users can define a linear chain of models to perform a series of steps such as pre-processing, inference, and post-processing on the server

 The AMD Inference Server is integrated with the following libraries out of the gate: